A secure virtual hard drive, powered by the cloud.

-Writing data to your cloud drive is very fast, all writes go to the local cache.
+Writing data to your cloud drive is very fast, all disk writes go directly to the local cache.
 Accessing locally cached data in StableBit CloudDrive is very fast because it's serviced 100% in the Windows kernel.

 Reading speeds depend on whether the data being read is cached locally or not.

 If the data is cached locally, then it's read in directly from the local cache, and there is very little overhead in accessing it.
 But if the data is not cached locally, then that data must be retrieved from your storage provider.
 How long that takes depends on a number of factors, including the connection speed to your storage provider, the storage provider's speed, and how much data is being read in.